TriggerAu/KerbalAlarmClock/KerbalAlarmClock/PlugInFiles/ReadMe-KerbalAlarmClock.txt

 Licensed under Creative Commons Attribution-NonCommercial-Sharealike 3.0 Unported License.
 Visit the documentation site for more details and Attribution

 VERSION HISTORY
+Version 2.6.4.0		-	KSP Version: 0.22
+- Added a threshold for Auto adding Maneuver Node alarms, so if you are closer than the threshold it wont make an alarm
+- Added capacity to Kerbal alarms to store and restore targets and maneuvers regardless of vessel
+- Fixed Alarm Icon in non Flight Scenes showing warp indicator
+- Fixed some non-persistant settings in last few updates

 Version 2.6.3.0		-	KSP Version: 0.22
 - Tweaked functionality to for ship jumping and backups (now includes self closing alert dialog)
 - Added Functionality to SOI Auto Alamrs to allow ignoring EVA Kerbals for Auto Add Alarms